• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Yeah, coupla real amateurs there, Hack.

-10. Fredrick
+Fredrick said:

 I don't know about that.
-Using my Herald-Leader example, if Tipton and the columnist wanted to do their own website, recognizing the fact they could kick the shit out of the kids hired for 10 bucks an hour to replace them, they could get 4 car dealers to sponsor their website.
+Using my Herald-Leader example, if Tipton and the columnist wanted to do their own website, recognizing the fact they could kick the shirt out of the kids hired for 10 bucks an hour to replace them, they could get 4 car dealers to sponsor their website.
 Voila.
 100,000 dollars a year apiece.

 Thought the internet didn't sell ads?